har777/pellet/README.md

 ## Enabling Pellet

-1. Add `pellet.pellet.PelletMiddleware` to your django middleware list.
+1. Add `pellet.middleware.PelletMiddleware` to your django middleware list.
 2. Configure pellet behaviour by using the `PELLET` variable in your django settings file.

 ## Configuring Pellet